ElMagdo/JavaCodes/JavaJavaJava/Task5/readme.md

-de-
-sign a program that performs temperature conversions from Fahrenheit to Celsius and vice versa.This problem requires two classes, a Temperature class and a TemperatureUI class.
-The Temperature class will perform the temper- ature conversions, and TemperatureUI will serve as the user interface (Fig. 5.3).EXERCISE 5.1 Following the design in Figure 5.6, implement the TemperatureUI class and use it to test the methods in Temperature class.
-The run() method should use an input-process-output algorithm:
+***5.0*** Design a program that performs temperature conversions from Fahrenheit to Celsius and vice versa.
+This problem requires two classes, a `Temperature class` and a `TemperatureUI class`.
+The Temperature class will perform the temperature conversions, and TemperatureUI will serve as the user interface.
+The Temperature class should contain `2 static methods`, one for each conversion.
+Implement the TemperatureUI class and use it to test the methods in Temperature class.
+Its run() method should use an **input-process-output** algorithm:
-Prompt the user for input, perform the necessary processing, and output the result.
-Note that because Temperature’s conversion methods are class methods, you do not need to instantiate a Temperature object in this project.
+*Prompt the user for input, perform the necessary processing, and output the result*.
+**Note** that because Temperature’s conversion methods are class methods, you do not need to instantiate a Temperature object in this project.
 You can invoke the conversion methods directly through the Temperature class:
-
-double f a h r = Temperature . c e l s T o F a h r ( 9 8 .
-6 ) ;
-Applet
+`double fahr = Temperature.celsToFahr(98.6);`

 ***5.1*** Design and implement a GUI to use for testing the Temperature class.
 The GUI should have the layout shown in the figure below.